urvish667/k8s-cluster-ansible-playbook/README.md

 	    aws_secret_key: "{{ secret_key }}"

 I have already created a YAML file called ___ec2_provisioning.yml___.
 It will launch the instances.
 For increase or decrease, the number of instances edits the *count: <number>* inside the playbook and run the playbook with *ansible-playbook --vault-id @prompt ec2_provisioning* and enter the password of your vault.

+## Step 2: Dynamic Inventory
+I have already uploaded the files for creating the dynamic inventory inside the folder called **hosts**, and we will mention it in the **ansible.cfg** file at __inventory=hosts__.
+In the hosts folder, we have the **ec2.py** and **ec2.ini** file, that will going to help us to find the IP of the instances from the AWS cloud.

+	export AWS_ACCESS_KEY_ID=<'access-key'>
+	export AWS_SECRET_ACCESS_KEY=<'secret-key'>
+	export ANSIBLE_HOSTS=<path/of/ec2.py>
+	export EC2_INI_PATH=<path/of/ec2.ini>

+The above command will export the environmental variables.
+These variable helps to find the necessary things for ec2.py file to run.

+	./ec2.py --list

+The above command will list all the instances by tag name.

+## Step 3: Step up the master node and worker node.
+Now, all the pre-requisite has been done.
+Now Just execute the **kube-maste.yml**, it will print the token of master node.
+Copy that token and paste it while execution of file **kube-worker.yml**.
+These file will configure the sentire cluster for us without going on to the AWS cloud.